A Region-based Randers Geodesic Approach for Image Segmentation: Experimental Results

 \subsection{Advantages of Using the Hybrid Image Features}

-As discussed in Section~\ref{subsec_PracticalMetric}, the considered tensor field $\cM$ is usually computed through the image gradients.
+As discussed in Section~\ref{subsec_PracticalMetric}, the considered tensor field $\cM$ is usually constructed in terms of the image gradients.
 The use of such local edge-based features is able to reduce the potential influence of the image intensity inhomogeneities.
-These features can encourage the introduced geodesic models to find favorable segmentation results, even through the nonlocal region-based appearance models fail to accurately depict the image features.
+These features can encourage the introduced segmentation models to find favorable segmentation results, even when the nonlocal region-based appearance models fail to accurately depict the image features.
 In Fig.~\ref{fig_EffectsTensorField}, we illustrate the effect derived from the tensor field $\cM$ in image segmentation.
 In this experiment, the fixed landmark points-based geodesic paths extraction method is applied, in conjunction with the piecewise constants-based appearance model.
-In Fig.~\ref{fig_EffectsTensorField}a, the edge appearance features, carried out by the scalar function~\eqref{eq_imageGradsColor}, are visualized.
+In Fig.~\ref{fig_EffectsTensorField}a, the edge saliency features, carried out by the scalar function~\eqref{eq_imageGradsColor}, are visualized.
 Fig.~\ref{fig_EffectsTensorField}b depicts the landmark points indicated by red dots, and the initial contour indicated by a blue line.
-In Fig.~\ref{fig_EffectsTensorField}c, we set the tensor field to be independent to the image gradient, i.e. $\beta_{\rm data}=\beta_{\rm aniso}=0$.
+In Fig.~\ref{fig_EffectsTensorField}c, we set the tensor field to be independent to the image gradient, i.e.\ $\ell_{\rm mag}=\ell_{\rm aniso}=0$.
 From this figure, one can observe that a portion of the segmentation contour leaks into the region of interest.
-By invoking the parameters $\beta_{\rm data}=2$ and $\beta_{\rm aniso}=1$ for $\cM$, the resulting segmentation contour can accurately delineate the desired boundary, see Fig.~\ref{fig_EffectsTensorField}d.
+By invoking the parameters $\ell_{\rm mag}=2$ and $\ell_{\rm aniso}=1$ for the tensor field $\cM$, the resulting segmentation contour can accurately delineate the desired boundary, see Fig.~\ref{fig_EffectsTensorField}d.
 In this experiment, we make use of the piecewise constants-based appearance model~\citep{chan2000active,chan2001active} to construct the Randers geodesic metrics considered.